JazzBrotha/github-chat-app/README.md

 # github-chat-app

-Simply chat app using Github login credentials in connection with Firebase.
+Simply chat app using Github login credentials to authenticate against a Firebase database.